Overview of Batch APIs and tools

 - Get started with the Azure Batch library for .NET to learn how to use C# and the Batch .NET library to execute a simple workload using a common Batch workflow.
 This article should be one of your first stops while learning how to use the Batch service.
-There is also a Python version of the tutorial.
+A Python version and a Node.js version of the tutorial are also available.

 - Download the code samples on GitHub to see how both C# and Python can interface with Batch to schedule and process sample workloads.